mddub/nightscout-osx-menubar/README.md

 1. Run it.
 1. (Optional) To run automatically on startup, go to System Preferences > Users & Groups > Login Items, and add Nightscout Menubar to the list.

+## Customization

+For now, if you want to customize the display and are comfortable making small edits to a Python file, you can edit [nightscout_osx_menubar.py] within the app package.

+In Finder, right-click on the app and click "Show Package Contents".
+Open `Contents/Resources/nightscout_osx_menubar.py` in a text editor.
+All the available configuration is at the top of the file.

+For example:

+* Change `HISTORY_LENGTH` to control the number of history menu items
+* Change `MENUBAR_TEXT` to `u"{sgv} {direction}"` to shorten the menu bar text to only BG and a trend arrow
+* Change `MENU_ITEM_TEXT` to likewise change how the history items are formatted
+* Modify `time_ago` to return strings like "5m" instead of "5 min"
+* etc.

+This is not a long-term solution since your modifications won't survive a reinstall of the app.
+A better configuration system is in the works.

 ## Development

 This uses [rumps], which provides a nice interface to PyObjC to create simple menu bar apps, and [py2app], a Python setuptools command which allows you to package Python scripts as standalone OS X applications.